 Car insurance rates in Arkansas are markedly more expensive in eastern areas of the state, along the Mississippi River.
-You can see comparable state car insurance rates for every ZIP code mapped below, but even in the most costly cities, you’ll find a big difference in price between insurance companies.
+You can see comparable state car insurance rates for nearly every ZIP code mapped below, but even in the most costly cities, you’ll find a big difference in price between insurance companies.
+Enter your ZIP code and gender and choose among six age groups and three coverage levels to get a customized rate for your neighborhood.

 You can decide to purchase any one part or all three together; however, if you determine that you don’t want any PIP coverage you must reject it in writing.
 If you don’t have health insurance, you might want to consider this option.